my-LinkedIn/funmath226/README.md

 ## Problem statement

-Revisiting Pythagorean triplet but using List comprehension or to be more precise emulation of the construct using Macro with Rust.
+Revisiting Pythagorean triple but using List comprehension or to be more precise emulation of the construct using Macro with Rust.

 ```text
 Fun Math #226